 As ordered by the Stavka, the 'Dukhovshchina-Demidov Offensive Operation' started almost a week later, on 13 August.
 However, as had happened to other armies in other sectors of the front, Berzarin’s 39th Army and Golubev’s 43rd Army encountered very serious opposition.
 During the first day of the new Soviet offensive the Germans attempted 24 regimental-sized counterattacks, supported by tanks, assault guns and aircraft.
 During the next five days, the Soviet troops managed to advance only 3 to 4 miles (6 to 7 km), and although they inflicted heavy casualties on the Germans, their own losses were also heavy.

 By mid-August the Soviet operations all along the Smolensk front had been brought to a halt.
-The resulting renewal of the stalemate was not a defeat as such, but was nevertheless especially galling for Soviet commanders, among whom Marshal Sovetskogo Soyuza Nikolai N. Voronov, formerly a member of the Stavka and throughout the war the commander-in-chief of the Soviet artillery arm, analysed the re-establishment of the stalemate as a result of eight primary causes, namely that the Oberkommando des Heeres knew about the operation and had prepared for it; the German defence lines were exceptionally well prepared with firing points reinforced by trenches, barbed wire, minefields etc.; the Soviet infantry divisions (and particularly reserve infantry divisions) were insufficiently prepared to succeeded in assaults of a multi-line defence disposition; the lack of adequate numbers of Soviet tanks committed to battle, forcing commanders to rely on artillery, mortars and infantry in their efforts to achieve a breakthrough as the numerous German counterattacks and minefields slowed the infantry’s progress; the poor co-ordination of regiments and divisions resulting in unexpected pauses during the attack and evidence of a strong disposition of some regiments to shirk their tasks and expose others regiments to the main weight and casualties of the attack; the tendency of many Soviet commanders to be too fearful of German counterattacks and therefore fail to act properly even if their own troops outnumbered those of the Germans; the failure of the Soviet infantry to use their own weapons (mortars and heavy machine guns) well enough, and therefore too great a reliance on artillery; and the fact that the offensive was postponed from 3 August to 7 August gave German troops more time to increase their readiness.
+The resulting renewal of the stalemate was not a defeat as such, but was nevertheless especially galling for Soviet commanders, among whom Marshal Sovetskogo Soyuza Nikolai N. Voronov, formerly a member of the Stavka and throughout the war the commander-in-chief of the Soviet artillery arm, analysed the re-establishment of the stalemate as a result of eight primary causes, namely that the Oberkommando des Heeres knew about the operation and had prepared for it; the German defence lines were exceptionally well prepared with firing points reinforced by trenches, barbed wire, minefields etc.; the Soviet infantry divisions (and particularly reserve infantry divisions) were insufficiently prepared to succeeded in assaults of a multi-line defence disposition; the lack of adequate numbers of Soviet tanks committed to battle, forcing commanders to rely on artillery, mortars and infantry in their efforts to achieve a breakthrough as the numerous German counterattacks and minefields slowed the infantry’s progress; the poor co-ordination of regiments and divisions resulting in unexpected pauses during the attack and evidence of a strong disposition of some regiments to shirk their tasks and expose others regiments to the main weight and casualties of the attack; the tendency of many Soviet commanders to be too fearful of German counterattacks and therefore fail to act properly even if their own troops outnumbered those of the Germans; the failure of the Soviet infantry to use their own weapons (mortars and heavy machine guns) well enough, and therefore too great a reliance on artillery; and the fact that the offensive was postponed from 3 to 7 August to provide the German troops with more time to increase their readiness.

 Given the combination of these factors, Voronov demanded that General Leytenant Vasili M. Baradov’s 4th Tank Army and the VIII Artillery Corps be transferred from the Bryansk Front and instead committed to support the attack near Smolensk.